wso2/msf4j/samples/interceptor/deployable-jar-interceptor-service/README.md

 ## How to run the sample

 First you need to install the MSF4J feature in to carbon kernel.
-To proceed with this navigate to [MSF4J Kernel pom](/resources) and execute the command below:
+To proceed with this navigate to [MSF4J Kernel pom](../../../tests/test-distribution/)
+(test distribution pom) and execute the command below:
 ```
 mvn clean install
 ```